 NOTE: if there is a CNAME for “www” delete this and then add the A record.

-After those changes have been made you will need to add your domain to your site settings and set it as the primary domain.
+After those changes have been made, if you haven’t done so already, you will need to add your domain to your site settings.

 Congratulations, your site will be launched after that final step!

-Ask your domain registrar support to help you change your DNS settings and put in the two A records you need to change.
+If everything sounds like a foreign language and you don’t know where to start, ask your domain provider for the support!
+They’re there to help you change your DNS settings and put in the two A records you need to change.

 Can you please help me edit our DNS settings: